NewsStoriesData/newsstories.github.io/README.md

 `python train_model.py --pretrained_path {path to pretrained CLIP model}  --num_imgs {maximum number of images in a set} --num_sentences {maximum number of sentences in an article.}`

 ## Evaluation code on GoodNews

-To begin, please follow the instructions [here](https://github.com/furkanbiten/GoodNews) to download the GoodNews dataset.
-In our experiments, we evaluate the trained models on the GoodNews

 `python eval_goodnews.py`